CBSE Syllabus for Class 8 Science for Academic Year 2021-2022

 Chapter 10: Reaching the Age of Adolescence – Class – 8 – Notes

-The period of life, when the body undergoes changes, leading to reproductive maturity, is called adolescence.
-This is the time span in which the child develops into an adult.
+The period of life, when the body changes, leading to reproductive maturity, is called adolescence.
+This is the period in which the child develops into an adult.

 - Adolescence begins around the age of 11 and goes on until 18 or 19 years of age.